CONFIGURATION COMMANDS

 task-o-matic prompt --metadata prd-parsing

-# Build PRD parsing prompt
+# Build PRD parsing prompt from specific file

 task-o-matic prompt prd-parsing --prd-file ./requirements.md

-# Build task enhancement prompt
+# Build task enhancement prompt with task info

 task-o-matic prompt task-enhancement \